Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-For strong nonreciprocity ($\delta = 9$), the overall collective behavior is quite different: chimera-like, partially synchronized states with smaller clusters emerge [snapshot in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(f)].
-Less synchronization and less periodic motion result in $P(t) < 0.5$ and an irregular time-dependency of $\varphi(t)$ in Fig.~\ref{fig:synchronization_over_time_paper}(c).
-Interestingly, not all particles in a single ensemble rotate in the same direction.
-Instead, particles rotate both clockwise and counterclockwise, balancing out the average chirality such that $\langle \Omega_{\rm s}^i \rangle = 0$ [Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(c)].
+For strong nonreciprocity ($\delta = 9$), the overall collective behavior is quite different: chimera-like, partially synchronized states with multiple smaller clusters emerge [snapshot in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(f)].
+Additionally, a relatively large fraction of the $A$-particles forms one extended, synchronized cluster with high value of polarization.
+This `asymmetric clustering' of predominantly species $A$ is caused by the relatively large $\delta >0$ compared to the intraspecies alignment $g$.
+The phenomenon occurs already in the weak-coupling regime and is discussed in detail in \cite{kreienkamp_klapp_2024_non-reciprocal_alignment_induces_asymmetric_clustering,kreienkamp_klapp_2024_dynamical_structures_phase_separating_nonreciprocal_polar_active_mixtures}.
+As seen in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(f), the multiple clusters of the same species are not necessarily synchronized.
+This leads to a generally smaller degree of synchronization and periodicity, which are reflected in the polarization, with $\langle P_B \rangle = 0.28 < \langle P_A \rangle = 0.33$ and in an irregular time-dependency of $\varphi_A(t)$ and $\varphi_B(t)$ in Fig.~\ref{fig:synchronization_over_time_paper}(c).
+Here, not all particles in a single ensemble rotate in the same direction.
+Instead, particles rotate both clockwise and counterclockwise, balancing out the average chirality such that $\langle \Omega_{\rm s}^i \rangle = 0$ [Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(b)].
 The distribution itself is much wider than the noise-induced Gaussian, showing that strong nonreciprocity enhances the rotational motion of particles.